-- 25.1 The Board (in consultation with the Council of Governors) may appoint any independent Non-Executive Director as the Senior Independent Director, for such period not exceeding the remainder of his term as a Non-Executive Director as they may specify on appointing him. - 25.2 Any Non-Executive Director so appointed may at any time resign from the office of Senior Independent Director by giving notice in writing to the Chairman.
-The Board (in consultation with the Council of Governors) may thereupon appoint another independent Non-Executive Director as Senior Independent Director.
+24.1 The Board (in consultation with the Council of Governors) may appoint any independent Non-Executive Director as the Senior Independent Director, for such period not exceeding the remainder of his term as a Non-Executive Director as they may specify on appointing him or her.

-25.3 The Senior Independent Director shall perform the role set out in "The NHS Foundation Trust Code of Governance" issued by Monitor.
+- 24.2 Any Non-Executive Director so appointed may at any time resign from the office of Senior Independent Director by giving notice in writing to the Chair.
+The Board (in consultation with the Council of Governors) may thereupon appoint another independent Non-Executive Director as Senior Independent Director. - 24.3 The Senior Independent Director shall perform the role set out in "The NHS Foundation Trust Code of Governance" issued by Monitor.

-26. Board of Directors - appointment and removal of the Chief Executive and other executive Directors
+25. Board of Directors - appointment and removal of the Chief Executive and other executive Directors

-- 26.1 The non-executive Directors shall appoint or remove the Chief Executive. - 26.2 The appointment of the Chief Executive shall require the approval of the Council of Governors. - 26.3 A committee consisting of the Chief Executive, the Chairman and the other non-executive Directors shall appoint or remove the other executive Directors.
+- 25.1 The non-executive Directors shall appoint or remove the Chief Executive. - 25.2 The appointment of the Chief Executive shall require the approval of the Council of Governors. - 25.3 A committee consisting of the Chief Executive, the Chair and the other non-executive Directors shall appoint or remove the other executive Directors.

-27. Board of Directors - disqualification
+26. Board of Directors - disqualification